nunoribeiro02/Data-Information-Systems-Management/README.md

 # Data-Information-Systems-Management
-Repository for Data and Information Systems Management
+Repository for Data and Information Systems Management course.
+Project made by Marta Felix and Nuno Ribeiro